marksweb/co.uk/src/posts/2023-06-01-single-settings/django-simple-settings.md

 Managing environment variables while you're developing is so simple.
 If you're using ``docker compose``, then it'll already [read a ``.env`` file automatically](https://docs.docker.com/compose/environment-variables/set-environment-variables/#compose-file) and load the content into the environment.
 Then there are the python packages like [``python-dotenv``](https://www.pypi.org/p/python-dotenv), [``django-environs``](https://www.pypi.org/p/django-environs) and [``environs``](https://www.pypi.org/p/environs).

+One thing to really bare in mind with these packages is where, when and how you load the environment data.
+The functions to load the files into the environment often recurse up through directories to look for a file if one isn't found.
+So you can often find bugs that are incredibly difficult to explain because a file that isn't yours gets loaded.
+You could consider an obscure file name or a way to run the load command conditionally so that it only happens when running locally.
+And make sure the file of environment variables is added to your ``.gitignore`` and, if you use docker, your ``.dockerignore``.

-My preference with these is ``python-dotenv`` because it's very simple, you just get it to load your given file in ``manage.py`` & chose a way to cast settings to ``int`` and ``bool`` where necessary.
+My preference with these packages is ``python-dotenv`` because it's very simple, you just get it to load your given file in ``manage.py`` & chose a way to cast settings to ``int`` and ``bool`` where necessary.
 The other two packages have ways of casting built in and as you may expect from a django specific package, a few more helpers on top of that.
 Just be aware that exceptions get thrown if an environment variable can't be found.

 Something especially true for anyone using docker throughout their environments is the benefit you get from having a development machine that matches staging/production - no more "But it works on my machine".
 But the more the way to develop locally differs from those remote servers, the more risk there is of mistakes or unreproducible scenarios.